Getting Your Flu Shot

 Influenza cases are high and this year's strain is quite severe.
 Free flu shots for the general public aged six months and older are available at doctor and nurse practitioner offices and participating pharmacies.

 Contact your health care provider to get your flu shot.
 If you don't have one, find a doctor accepting patients or visit a walk-in clinic.

 Flu shots are available at participating pharmacies for individuals two years of age or over.
+Vaccine product availability may vary by location.
 Check ahead for vaccine availability.

 Remember, the flu shot still prevents and reduces the severity of the flu, even if it's not a perfect match.
 It could mean the difference between:

 - Staying at home to recover or going to the hospital for treatment

 - Taking a couple of sick days or missing a week or longer from work or school